How to migrate from Twitter to Mastodon

 Step 1: Pick a community server.

-If you have friends who have joined a Mastodon server, ask them if they would recommend the server they joined.
-Or use this directory of Mastodon servers and filter by criteria that matter to you.
+If you are willing to do a little more work up front, ask friends if they have a Mastodon community server they would recommend or browse this directory of Mastodon servers and filter by criteria that matter to you.

 Note that if you primarily use Twitter for NSFW content, you should join a sex-positive server.
 Find some here.
 Not all Mastodon server operators share Twitter’s more tolerant adult content policies, either for moral or increased legal risk reasons.